AndreasArvidsson/bashbook/README.md

 # BashBook

-A notebook for bash.
-Run shell script in notebook cells.
+Notebook for running bash/shell script

 **Early version.
 Not for public consumption yet!**